eastoid/mini-totpauthserver/README.md

 Do not expose the server port, TOTP secret deleting and adding is not authenticated.

-Secrets cannot be viewed via http by default and must be inspected in secrets.json.
+Secrets cannot be viewed via http and must be inspected in secrets.json.

 ---
 ### Environment variables